 And your favorite Marinara Sauce

 Add the grated zucchini to a colander and sprinkle with a little salt to draw the water out and let it sit while you chop the onion and pepper.
 Squeeze out as much zucchini water as you can and add all the vegetables to a non stick pan (I love my scan pan).
 Start to cook them over medium heat stirring frequently as the water in them starts to steam off.
 Add the spices and a tablespoon or two of broth as needed to keep from sticking and keep cooking until they get tender.
 Add the tomato paste and more broth as needed to cook them down with out being runny.
-When the veggies seem soft turn if off and let it cool.
+Make a slurry of 1/2 cup veggie broth and 1/2 cup chickpea flour.
+When the veggies seem soft pour the slurry into the veggies and cook until thick and bubbly.
+Turn it off and let it cool.

-After they are just warm to the touch add the cup of chickpea flour and stir.
 You want it pasty to roll and they will stick to you hands.
 Add more vegetable broth to get this consistency (like cookie dough).
-If if is too dry add more broth if to wet add more flour.
-When it is good and rollable but still sticks to your fingers it is good.
+Cool until it is good and rollable but still sticks to your fingers.
 Take a tablespoon full and roll it into the panko that you have put in a shallow dish.
 Make sure the ball is covered in crumbs and place on parchment on a baking sheet.

 Bake 20 to 30 minutes until crispy on the outside and serve on your favorite pasta covered with marinara!